SAP-archive/smb-summit-hackathon/ChatBot/smb-recast-bot/README.md

 ```

 ### 2.Convert the nlp result to semantic model of target system by parser
-First the parser finds the entity mapping to the abstract model with [fuzzy search](http://fusejs.io/),
+First the parser finds the entity mapping to the abstract model with [fuzzy search](http://fusejs.io/)(for instance, even if the customer is misspelled in the sentence as "cutomer"/"byer"/"clent" etc, still can be recognised as "customer"/"buyer"/"client" and identified its neutral abstract name as "Customer").

-then mapping the technical fields and view in the target system type.
+Then mapping the abstract fields to the technical fields and view in the target system type.

 * SAP Business One, version for SAP HANA
 ```json